tlswg/tls13-spec/draft-ietf-tls-tls13.md

   alert is always fatal.

 access_denied
-: A valid certificate was received, but when access control was applied, the sender decided not to proceed with negotiation.
+: A valid certificate or PSK was received, but when access control was applied, the sender decided not to proceed with negotiation.
 This alert is always fatal.